About 2060 wordsAbout 7 min

 # Handle conflicts locally

-git push -f # Push to remote repositoryHow to completely delete files from a GIT repository and free up space?
+git push -f # Push to remote repositoryHow to completely delete files from a Git repository and free up space?